Part 107 Practice Exam (25 Questions)

 Answer Explanation Answer Explanation

 For this question, the shaded magenta circle represents Class E airspace.
 Specifically, the shaded magenta border refers to Class E airspace from 700 feet.
-Class E airspace can also be represented by broken magenta lines (surface to 700 feet) or a shaded blue line (starting at 1200 feet above).
+Class E airspace can also be represented by dashed magenta lines (starting at the surface) or a shaded blue line (starting at 1200 feet above ground level).

 Reset Question